 With social being a part of the Knowledge Graph, and your website being linked on all your social profile pages, be sure to fill this out as completely as possible.

-Step 6: To show or not show certain post types
+Step 6: To show or not show posts and pages

-The description in the image below is pretty clear: this is where you can set posts and pages to hidden or visible.
-Besides that, you can also choose to hide the Media post type.
+The description in the image below is pretty clear: this is where you can set posts and pages to hidden or visible for the search engines.